Overview

 The command above produces the NIRCam SW Imaging calculation below, and then runs it through the engine. "results" will be a dictionary, defined in the Output API documentation

-Calculation downloads from the JWST Pandeia Webapp contain the engine inputs in a JSON-formatted text file called input.json.
+Calculation downloads from the JWST Webapp or Roman Webapp contain the engine inputs in a JSON-formatted text file called input.json.

 Load a calculation from a file